gravestench/dark-magic/pkg/services/assetLoader/README.md

 ```

 ## Web router service integration
+If the [web router service](../web_router) is present at runtime, this service will
+register routes for retrieving data.

 The route slug for this service is `asset`, so all routes defined will be under
 that route group.